matthewh/node-userid/README.md

 ```

 We use Npm, not Yarn.
-If you try to use `yarn`, it will error.
+Yarn should work, but we want to use Npm's `package-lock.json`.

 ### Windows